CodingNomads/javascript-labs/08-Cementing_Your_Knowledge/02-online-converter.md

-Remember the temperature conversion stuff you have already coded, now is your chance to make that into a working web page!
+Remember all the different conversion functions that you have already coded, now is your chance to make that into a working web page, or, more rightly said, a single page application.
+That's right, you will cram as much functionality as you can into a single page.

-Your challenge, make an online temperature converter.

 ## Recommended steps

-- Create a new folder and git hub project and copy over your temperature converter code.
+- Create a new folder and git hub project and copy over your converter functions.
-- With a piece of paper, sketch out what you want your web page to look like, where the temperature is inserted, how you choose your units, and where you see the output.
-Get a feel for how you want it to look on the page, how big the text is etc.
+- With a piece of paper, sketch out what you want your web page to look like, where the values are inserted, how you choose your units, and where you see the output.
+Get a feel for how you want it to look on the page, how big the text is, how you will organize the different conversion formulae, etc.
-- Sketch out the basic structure of your HTML.
-First draw a box for the body, then for the main divisions of the page, and subsequent divisions until you reach your text boxes.
+- Sketch out the basic structure of your HTML on paper.
+First draw a big box for the body where everything fits, then for the main divisions of the page, and subsequent divisions until you reach your text boxes.
 Start thinking about the `id` names you will give these divisions.
 - Sketch out what the JavaScript will need to do and how you will handle different conversion functions and how the website will identify which function it wants to use.
 - Create a Code Pen to see what things are looking like without having to save and refresh a browser.
 - Built out your basic HTML and CSS.